chrislattman/blogging-project/docs/terminal-commands/README.md

 To download a certificate from a website, you can use your web browser (it likely has a way for you to click to download), or you can use [openssl](#openssl):

 ```
-openssl s_client -showcerts -connect <website-url>:443 < /dev/null | \
+openssl s_client -showcerts -connect <domain-name>:443 < /dev/null | \
     sed -ne '/-BEGIN CERTIFICATE-/,/-END CERTIFICATE-/p' > certificate.crt
 ```

-- You may see other extensions such as `.cer` or `.pem` for certificates (they are interchangeable)
+- You may see other extensions such as `.cer` or `.pem` for certificates (they refer to the same file type)

 Adding the certificate to the operating system's trust/certificate store depends on which OS you are using:

 - On Windows, double-click the certificate file, click on the "Install Certificate..." button, and follow the instructions in the pop-up window
     - If you need to install a root certificate, choose "Place all certificates in the following store" on the 2nd window, and select "Trusted Root Certification Authorities"
+    - The Administrator PowerShell command to do this is `Import-Certificate -FilePath certificate.crt -CertStoreLocation Cert:\LocalMachine\Root`
 - On macOS, double-click the certificate; it should automatically add it to Keychain Access
+    - The command to do this is `sudo security add-trusted-cert -d -r trustRoot -k /Library/Keychains/System.keychain certificate.crt`
 - On Linux, it depends on which Linux distribution you are using:
     - For Ubuntu, run:
         ```